 7.2.
-OpenCL device selection
+OpenCL device selection¶

 The pyopencl package supports selecting the device on which to run OpenCL code.
-There are multiple ways in which this selection can happen:

-• Interactively.
+Interactively.
 When running mirgecom on the command line (i.e., not in a batch script), it will present a (potentially multiple-choice) dialog with the available OpenCL drivers (such as pocl) and the device (such as CPU or GPU).
-After a device has been selected, pyopencl will print the chosen device in the form of a value for the PYOPENCL_TEST environment variable that can be used for subsequent executions.
+After a device has been selected, pyopencl will print the chosen device in the form of a value for the

-• Default device.
+PYOPENCL_TESTorPYOPENCL_CTXenvironment variables when set for device selection.
+The value of either variable can either be list indices (such as0:1for first driver, second device), or named abbreviations (such asport:teslafor pocl (=Portable OpenCL) and the first Nvidia Tesla GPU).Default device.
 When not using one of the options above, pyopencl will run on the first available device (which might not be the device you want) by default.

 Note